-We got the amazing chance to be on a panel discussing knife crime in parliament last week.
+We were on a panel discussing knife crime in parliament last week.
 We have adapted our speech that we delivered last week into a blog post.
 Please see the adapted version of our speech below:

 Hello my name is Sabrina Jones and I am from Essex.
 I have a first class degree in psychology and I have spent the majority of my career working with young people in various educational establishments.
 In this blog post I will be speaking about knife crime because I want to raise awareness of how important early preventative methods are.
 Currently, there are not enough preventative methods for knife crime and this is something that needs to change.
 I decided in September 2018 that I personally could not wait for change to occur, therefore I left my full time job to create an early preventative solution.
 The solution I created was in the form of a social enterprise called Say It With Your Chest.